Victoria, British Columbia: International events

 Victoria has also been a destination for numerous high-profile international sporting events.
-It hosted the 1994 Commonwealth Games and the 2005 Ford World Men's Curling Championship.
+It co-hosted the 1994 Commonwealth Games with Saanich and Oak Bay and the 2005 Ford World Men's Curling Championship.
 The 2007 FIFA U-20 World Cup was co-hosted by Victoria along with five other Canadian cities; (Burnaby, Toronto, Edmonton, Ottawa, Montreal).
 Victoria was also the first city location of the cross Canada 2010 Winter Olympics torch relay that occurred before the start of the 2010 Winter Olympics.
 Victoria co-hosted the 2019 World Junior Ice Hockey Championships along with Vancouver, British Columbia.
 Victoria was one of four host cities for the 2020 FIBA Men's Olympic Qualifying Tournaments in June 2020.